That time I went all in on my [ex-boyfriend's] big dream

 And when we do this, we're seen as a generous, giving, helpful person.

-As women, we're conditioned to put everyone else's needs and dreams before our own, and if there's any scraps of time or energy or attention leftover, those can go towards our needs and dreams.
+As women, we're conditioned to put everyone else's needs and dreams before our own, and if there are any scraps of time or energy or attention leftover, those can go towards our needs and dreams.

 It leaves us feeling quite empty.